-T&O Farms LLC is owned by Mr. Tom Willis and located in Finney County, Kansas, approximately 12 miles south of Garden City on US Highway 83.
+T&O Farms LLC is owned by Mr. Tom Willis and located approximately 12 miles south of Garden City in Finney County Kansas.

 “I farm here and also have an ethanol business.
 I want to prove the concept that we can conserve water and still achieve profitable yield using the technologies we are pioneering on my farm.
 Secondly, I want to pass this farm onto my son when he returns from serving our country," said Willis.

 Since the return of his son, with the help of his nephew, Willis has been able to maintain and expand this water technology farm since it's inception in 2016.
 They want to continue studying new technologies and farming practices for years to come.

 For the 2019 growing season there are a total of 10 pivots being utilized in the program.
 He will be studying corn, soybeans, and crab grass (primarily for grazing) amongst different pivots; as well as studying the same crop side-by-side with slightly different farming practices to determine the most efficient methods.